Work and development orders

-If you don't complete all the requirements of your order, it may be cancelled and you'll have to pay the rest of your debt.
-This may also make it harder to get another order for debts in the future.
+If you don't complete all the requirements of your order, it may be cancelled and you’ll have to pay the rest of your debt.
+This may affect your ability to get another work and development order in the future.

 If your circumstances change and you can pay the debt, tell your hardship partner and contact us to pay or apply for a payment plan.

-If you're injured while completing your order, let your hardship partner know and they will tell you your entitlements.
-You won't receive credit towards your SPER debt if you're unable to carry out the activities of your order.
+If you're injured while completing your order, let your hardship partner know and they’ll tell you what to do next.
+You won't receive credit towards your SPER debt if you can't carry out the activities of your order.